jheyman/blog/pages/MultiRoomHomeAudio/index.md

 5) create a python controller script and associated config file:

 * the config file reuses the `lircrc` format
-* the controller script is homemade and very basic: it just polls pylirc for incoming commands received from the IR receiver (using the blocking mode to avoid spinning CPU for nothing), and launches a telnet command on the LMS accordingly.<br><br>
+* the controller script is homemade and very basic: it just polls pylirc for incoming commands received from the IR receiver (using the blocking mode to avoid spinning CPU for nothing), and launches a telnet command on the LMS accordingly.

 On the server side, 9 playlists named `playlist_xx.m3u` are stored in the media folder, and pressing buttons 1 to 9 on the remote trigs one of these playlists.
 I mapped a few albums to some of the 9 buttons, and web radios to the others.
 The playlist format (m3u) is very basic, it boils down to one entry per line with the path to a song.
 A convenient way to generate a playlist corresponding to a full album is: